TechLead-21/Calculator-Application/README.md

 ## **My Application.**

-> A very simple _calculator_ application coded in _kotlin_ programming language which takes inputs from user along with some ```arithmetic operator``` such as and perform further calculations.
+> A very simple _calculator_ application coded in _kotlin_ programming language which takes inputs from user along with some ```arithmetic operator``` and perform further calculations.

 > I have also implemented some _**input validations**_ :